yvelikova/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 : When fault handlers are enabled, you can select a global fault handler to apply to all front-end API invocations.
 The list of available policies is determined by the fault handler policies that have been configured in Policy Studio.
 The selected policy will be executed at runtime in the event of an error.
 This setting defaults to the API Manager **Default Fault Handler** policy.

 For more details, see [Add API Manager fault handler policies](/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies/#add-api-manager-fault-handler-policies).

+### Advisory banner

+Enable this setting to display the advisory banner text on the API Manager login screen.
+This setting is disabled by default.

 ## Alerts